‘Stenosis’ originates from a Greek word that means ‘narrowing’ and therefore ‘spinal stenosis’ means ‘narrowing of the spinal canal’.

 Spinal injections have the advantage of being performed under local aneasthetic or sedation and although there are potential risks and side effects, these are extremely rare.
 As well as being very useful diagnostically, it is estimated that 60% of patients will have significant, long-lasting relief of symptoms and which may be permanent.
 See section on spinal injections for more information.

-On average, 20% of patients will improve with time (or learn to manage their symptoms), 60% will stay the same and 20% will get worse.
+Without surgery, on average about 60% of patients will symptomatically remain the same and 20% will get worse.
+However 20% of patients may improve with time or learn to live with and manage their symptoms.
 Therefore it is very important to be treated for how you are now NOT what you may potentially be like in the future.

 If you can manage as you are at the moment then surgical intervention is probably not for you, however if your symptoms are intolerable and significantly reducing your quality of life, despite simpler and conservative treatments, then surgery may be considered.
 This will also depend upon your general health and fitness.